Welcome to my website!

 Originally a card game designed for recreational purposes, over the centuries the tarot became became a medium for divination and a vehicle for esoteric knowledge.

 Under the influence of occultists, the illustrations on the cards have undergone a true evolution.
 They are enriched with spiritual themes and symbolism from alchemy, the Bible, Judaism, the kabbalah, astrology, and the myths of ancient Egypt and the ancient Greeks.

-Every month Anne-Marie highlights a card from the Major Arcana.
+By clicking on the links below you will find an in-depth analysis of all cards from the Major Arcana.
 What origin and meaning do the images and symbols used by the designers have?

 In addition to well-known decks such as the Tarot of Marseille, Rider-Waite-Smith, Oswald Wirth, and the Thoth Tarot, a very special version of the tarot is also discussed.
-In the chapel of the fairy-tale castle Château des Avenières in France, the walls are covered with life-size images of the Major Arcana in mosaic.
+In the chapel of the enchanting castle Château des Avenières in France, the walls are covered with life-size images of the Major Arcana in mosaic.
 A beautiful work of art with partly traditional, partly unique, symbolism.
 A true treasure for the tarot enthusiast and the spiritual seeker!